open-telemetry/opentelemetry-collector-releases/distributions/otelcol-prometheus/README.md

 # OpenTelemetry Collector Prometheus Distro

 This distribution runs selected Prometheus exporters in-process as OpenTelemetry Collector metrics receivers.
-It preserves the exporters' familiar metric schemas while allowing the metrics to use Collector processors and OTLP or Prometheus-compatible exporters.
+It preserves the exporters' familiar metric schemas while allowing data pipelines to use Collector processors and exporters.

-Exporter-backed receivers are compatibility alternatives to overlapping native OpenTelemetry receivers, not replacements for them.

 ## Recommendation

 This distribution is experimental and is not recommended for production.
-Its bridge-backed receivers are currently at Development stability.

-For production, build a custom Collector with the OpenTelemetry Collector Builder and include only the components required by your environment.
+For production, [build a custom Collector](https://opentelemetry.io/docs/collector/extend/ocb/) and include only the components required by your environment.

 ## Configuration

-This distribution does not install a default configuration because each embedded exporter requires environment-specific targets, credentials, or files.
+This distribution does not install a default configuration.
 Pass a configuration with `--config`.

 The following example embeds `stackdriver_exporter` and sends its metrics over OTLP: